 Modern architecture, according to historicism, is based on the idea that the course of history is set, and that with modernism, architectural history has arrived at its logical, rational, scientific conclusion.
 Traditional architecture, old or new, stands in the way of the new order by evoking sentiments that connect individuals to the past, causing them to resist new buildings that may or may not reflect our time but which definitely lack familiarity.

 That is historicism in a nutshell.
-If it sounds vaguely Marxist, it is not.
-It is, say Popper and Michl, directly influenced by Marx, who put a stopping point – socialism, the goal of communist government – on Hegel’s dialectical anal- ysis of time and progress.
+If it sounds vaguely Marxist, “vague” is the wrong word.
+It is, say Popper and Michl, directly influenced by Marx, who put a stopping point – socialism, the goal of communist government – on Hegel’s dialectical analysis of time and progress.
 The idea that human will and individual action can affect the course of history is traditional architecture’s original sin.

 It is no accident (as Marx would say) that futuristic films featuring authoritarian governments that try to stifle free will almost always also feature settings of modern architecture.
 Look at Fahrenheit 451 or Blade Runner.
 In the Star Wars series, the bad guys live in places like the Death Star, while the good guys (that is, the oppressed) on various planets live in different sorts traditional villages, towns or cities.
 Are the directors of these films (such as George Lucas) aware of the philosophical debate that plays out in the sets they create for their films?
 I suspect not.

 Popper sets up an ontological triad consisting of the physical world, the mental world, and the world of ideas for things created over time in the mental world.
 It is the latter entity, which Popper called “World 3,” that supplants historicism.
 World 3, or objective knowledge, is a “cultural commons” that enables each human to freely borrow from all of man’s past creativity.
 This, Michl writes,